 Freeway Redevelopment.
-The Freeway Redevelopment areas are now
+The Freeway Redevelopment areas are now represented as a future land use category.

 Grand River Corridor.
 Unifies the corridor as a mixed-use use area and, importantly as a district, rather than a patchwork of districts to be overlaid.